alemar11/ios-watchos-tvos-macos-resources/README.md

-iOS, Watch OS and OSX resources
+tiOS, Watch OS and OSX resources
 ======
 Updated list of frameworks and libraries for iOS, Watch OS and OSX.